 Carl Rogers, founder of the person-centred approach, visited the University of Nottingham in 1976 and was the lead facilitator for an 11-day encounter group with over 100 participants.

-Carl Rodgers, centre right, with his daughter Natalie and other well-known figures in the person-centred field including Maureen O'Hara and John K Wood.
+Carl Rogers, centre right, with his daughter Natalie and other well-known figures in the person-centred field including Maureen O'Hara and John K Wood.

 Our strong international presence within the field of person-centred experiential counselling and psychotherapy, combined with our long and rich history, is what puts the University of Nottingham at the cutting-edge of counselling training.